jacob-keller/L0G-101086/README.md

 This will not take affect until you reload the PowerShell console.

+##### simpleArcParse.exe not running, disappearing on call to upload-logs.ps1

+Some antivirus software may prevent the execution of simpleArcParse.exe, and possibly quarentine or even delete the exeucutable.
+You might see an exception when upload-logs.ps1 is run.

+If this is happening, you should check antivirus software and ensure that the simpleArcParse executable is not blocked.

 ##### Powershell Execution Policy

 These scripts have been self-signed with a private key, which was not